noahehall/theBookOfNoah/algorithms.md

     - work better with sorted data

 ## binary search
+  - requirements
+    - the data has to be in sorted order
   - process
     - split the content in question in half
       - isntead of splitting in half you could also split the content in thirds, etc